Cruciate disease in dogs and cats

 Overview

-Cruciate disease describes the problems that occur in the knee as a result of injury to the cranial cruciate ligament; dogs’ cruciate ligament injury is one of the most commonly occurring orthopaedic problems.
+Cruciate disease describes the problems that occur in the knee from injury to the cranial cruciate ligament; dogs’ cruciate ligament injury is one of the most commonly occurring orthopaedic problems.
 The severity of this condition depends on whether the CCL rupture is partial or complete and whether it presents suddenly or has been a long-term (chronic) degenerative condition.

 Dogs with partial CCL tears will exhibit subtle symptoms such as occasional lameness and stiffness on rising, while a dog with complete tear will exhibit signs ranging from variable degrees of lameness to being unable to bear weight on the injured leg.